-- 1 Toiletries kit, toothbrush, fem hygiene, minor first aid supplies
+- 1 Toiletries kit, toothbrush, fem hygiene, prescriptions medications

 - 1 Pocket or belt knife, Swiss army etc. As TSA allows.

-- 1 Pocket butane lighter / campfire starter.
+- 1 Pocket butane lighter.
 As TSA allows.

 * 3 layer Gore-Tex for “Extreme” rain gear by Simms, Patagonia, Mtn.
-Hardwear, Arcteryx, Northface, Marmot etc. Alternatively a high quality 100% waterproof rain slicker for commercial fishermen by Helly Hansen, Grunden etc.
+Hardwear, Arcteryx, Northface, Marmot etc. Alternatively a high quality 100% waterproof rain jacket for commercial fishermen by Helly Hansen, Grunden etc.

-** Gore-Tex for “Immersion” waders by Simms, Patagonia, and similar.
+** Gore-Tex waders for “Immersion” by Patagonia, Simms, Orvis, Redington or similar.

 *** Generic polar fleece or Patagonia, REI, Northface, Simms, Mtn Hardwear etc

 - 1-3 fly rods / reels per person (ideally 3-4 pc travel rods).
 A 6-7wt. and a 7-9 wt. ( 9-10 wt if specifically targeting trophy Kings in June-July.
 Switch rods are an option for Kings and Coho) Ask about loaner rods!

 - Flies – Request our custom fly lists/ Bead kit with everything you need for a week on the river!